-You can search our site for several criteria.
 The parametric search allows the targeted search for products based on specific properties.
+The snubber finder searches for suitable WIMA Snubber capacitors using an IGBT part number.

 All product series can be directly selected via drop-down box.
 Keyword search allows you to find specific terms.

 Based on our long tradition as manufacturer of the passive electronic component "film capacitor", we focus on continuous technical innovation, productivity and cost optimization.
 In this way we continue to set pioneering trends in capacitor technology.
 Our customers are found throughout the industrial and medical electronics industry, in the automotive and lighting industry; among them are the most prestigious and world market leaders of their industry known for their highest quality requirements.

 WIMA was founded in 1948 by Wilhelm Westermann in Unna/Westphalia.
 As a pioneer of the first hour, he succeeded in establishing the company as "the address" for paper and plastic film capacitors within a few years.
 In contrast to long-standing competitors, which today are predominantly owned by inter- national groups, we are still an independent and privately owned company.

 Today the company headquarter is located in Mannheim.